rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

 ![Image](https://github.com/user-attachments/assets/d91549f5-1c7f-4ae1-9b96-8a0b97472900)

-The pcb design takes into account the footprint of the different MCU modules, however only 1 of the MCU modules needs to be placed.
+The pcb design takes into account the footprint of the different MCU modules, however **only 1 of the MCU modules needs to be placed**.

 ![Image](https://github.com/user-attachments/assets/7c215320-499c-41ac-976d-e5720ad172ec)